-- You should speak to the head teacher at your preferred school, your early years provider, and any other professionals involved, and then complete and return the appropriate request from which can be found on our website: www.warwickshire.gov.uk/admissions - You should also complete an application for your child to start school at the point for which accelerated admission is being sought.
+- You should complete and return the appropriate request form which can be found on our website: www.warwickshire.gov.uk/admissions - You should also complete an application for your child to start school at the point for which accelerated admission is being sought.
 This is to ensure that your child is then considered for a school place if the request is agreed.
 If the request is not agreed then your application will be automatically withdraw and you will be required to submit a new application for the relevant entry year.